Bruised (film): Plot

-Jackie is pitted against face Lucia "Lady Killer" Chavez, Invicta FC's flyweight champion, in an Atlantic City title bout.
+Jackie is pitted against Lucia "Lady Killer" Chavez, Invicta FC's flyweight champion, in an Atlantic City title bout.
 Immaculate claims the fight is to get Jackie back into the UFC, but he later angrily admits he recruited her as a can against Chavez.

 Jackie suffers a panic attack, reliving the memory of her last fight.
 Manny tries to comfort her, but she screams at him to go away.
 He runs off, and a stranger brings him to Angel.
 Already on bad terms with her daughter (as Jackie accused her of letting her boyfriends and Jackie's uncle rape her as a child), Angel scornfully tells Jackie she is an unfit mother and that she will take over caring for Manny.

 With no one else to turn to, Jackie starts living with Buddhakan, throwing herself into her training.
 Confessing her fears of returning to the ring, they kiss and become intimate.
 However, when Buddhaken asks her to consider becoming official, Jackie admits she is not ready and Buddhakan goes on a bender, ending up hospitalized the day before the fight.

 With only Pops in her corner, Jackie enters the fight against Chavez distracted, so the champion dominates the first round.
 In the second and third rounds, her confidence builds as she wears down Chavez and wins over the audience.
 In the fifth and final round, Jackie matches Chavez blow-for-blow, ending in a split decision, where Chavez narrowly retains her championship.
 Despite this, she and the audience celebrate Jackie's successful comeback.

-After reconciling with Buddhakan, Jackie goes back to Angel's, promising her son she is going to get them their own place.
+After reconciling with Buddhakan, Jackie goes back to Angel's, promising them she is going to get their own place.
 The women part on good terms.
 As they walk down the street, Jackie stops to help Manny tie his shoes and he speaks to her for the first time, accepting her as his mother.